The History of Senbazuru

 Part 2: Stringing your cranes

 In this tutorial, I'm going to show you how to create traditional strings of 40 cranes, and how to tie them together into a senbazuru.
-If the standard configuration doesn't appeal to you though, there are plenty of inventive and fun ways to arrange cranes (a lot of which don't require all 1,000).
+If the standard configuration doesn't appeal to you, though, there are plenty of inventive and fun ways to arrange cranes (a lot of which don't require all 1,000).
 One popular trend, for example, is to tie shorter strands around an embroidery hoop to create a mobile.
-Ultimately, the way you choose to arrange your cranes will depend on what you'd like to use them for.
-Doing a quick google image search for senbazuru can give you a lot of inspiration.
+Ultimately, however you arrange your cranes will depend on what you'd like to use them for.
+Doing a quick Google image search for senbazuru can give you a lot of inspiration.

 To start, cut around four feet of fishing line or thread and thread your sewing needle.
 If you're using a thinner thread (such as sewing thread), cut around eight feet and double it.

 Next, tie a bead at the bottom of your thread.
-If you have small beads all you'll have to do is tie a knot in your thread big enough to keep the bead in place.
-I only had perler beads available though, so I tied mine in place with a square knot.
+If you have small beads, all you'll have to do is tie a knot in your thread big enough to keep the bead in place.
+I only had Perler beads available, so I tied mine with a square knot.

 Choose which 40 cranes you'd like to string together.
 Starting with the crane that will be on the bottom of your string, thread your needle through the small hole in the bottom of your crane and out through the top point of the body.